driverdan/g2css/README.md

 ## Use

-G2CSS requires a modern browser.
+G2CSS requires a browser that supports the File API.
+It currently works in Chrome and Firefox 4.
+The CSS Gradient example box doesn't work in FF.

 ## License